dapr/blog/daprblog/content/posts/2022/new_quickstarts/index.md

 Try it and give feedback

-We’re continuously improving our quickstarts and value your feedback!
-We’ve designated a [Discord channel](https://discord.gg/22ZtJrNe) for your opinions, suggestions, and questions about the quickstarts.
+We’re continuously improving our Quickstarts and value your feedback!
+We’ve designated a [Discord channel](https://discord.gg/22ZtJrNe) for your opinions, suggestions, and questions about the Quickstarts.

 ## Contribute

-We appreciate help in building the next quickstart.
+We appreciate help in building the next Quickstart.
 If you’re interested in contributing, please reach out in the [Discord](https://discord.gg/22ZtJrNe).